Jakub Klepiš

-Jakub Klepiš (born June 5, 1984) is a Czech professional ice hockey player currently playing for BK Mladá Boleslav of the Czech Extraliga (EHL).
+Jakub Klepiš (born June 5, 1984) is a Czech professional ice hockey player currently playing for HC Škoda Plzeň of the Czech Extraliga (EHL).

 Playing career

 Klepiš was drafted in the first round, 16th overall by the Ottawa Senators in the 2002 NHL Entry Draft.
 Before ever playing for Ottawa, Klepiš was traded to the Buffalo Sabres in 2003 in a deal that sent Vaclav Varada to the Senators.
 Before ever playing for the Sabres, he was dealt to the Washington Capitals on March 9, 2004 in exchange for forward Mike Grier.

 Klepiš ultimately played in 66 NHL games (all with the Capitals) before returning to Europe to continue his professional career in the Kontinental Hockey League.

 He won the Gagarin Cup in 2012 with Dynamo Moscow, scoring the series-winning goal in the seventh game.